FAQ

 Yes — with restriction enforcement at the posting layer.

-NP Ledger supports general, restricted, board-designated, and gifts-in-kind funds in the same ledger.
+NP Ledger supports general, restricted, board-designated, and in-kind contribution funds in the same ledger.
 Every transaction ties to a fund, and you get fund balances, fund-level reporting, and restriction release entries out of the box.

 What makes it different: NP Ledger enforces restrictions when transactions are posted — you can't accidentally spend restricted money on unrestricted expenses.
 No other product under $200/mo does this.